-You can set up a connection between Klipfolio and your Google BigQuery data to display your projects metrics on a dashboard.
+You can set up a connection between Klipfolio and your Google BigQuery data to display your Google Storage data on a dashboard.

 This article includes:

 - Options for visualizing my Google BigQuery data

 - Connecting my Google BigQuery data in Klipfolio

 - Adding a Google BigQuery pre-built or custom-built data source

 - Creating a Google BigQuery data source from scratch